 Fundamentals of Soccer Class

-In the winter of 2017-18, Todd Nash will teach a Fundamentals of Soccer class in 16 sites in Southern California.
-Soccer is the most commonly played game in the world, and has become one of the most participate din sports in the US.
+Soccer is the most commonly played game in the world, and has become one of the most participated in sports in the US.
 Students should all learn the basics in soccer just for this reason, but also because it teaches great footwork, coordination, and athleticism.

 Students will focus on learning the individual skills and rules of soccer, with some game playing such as 1 on 1, 2 on 2, and other smaller games for the latter half of the 8 week session to reinforce the skills learned.
 We will start out the session with every student working with a ball individually, or working with a partner on passing and defensive skills.
 Students will learn ball handling, passing, and basic soccer play with drills and some easy game playing, and will also do conditioning work each session.
 Be aware, the sport of soccer involves running, so your children will be running during the classes!
 There will be a wide variety of soccer drills and skill building games played, so your kids are sure to enjoy the class!